TwilightZebby/MooBot/README.md

 - ℹ *This Slash Command will be removed from this Bot once Discord fully releases their (currently in testing) Social Activites feature.*
 - ℹ *All this command does is generate an Invite Link for the chosen Voice Channel, with included data to also point to the chosen Social Activity (such as Watch Together, Poker Night, etc).*
+- ℹ *Please note that some Activities are locked behind Server Boost Tier 1, as enforced by Discord's API.
+There is nothing I can do about this.*
 - ℹ *If you want to help Discord test their Social Activity features - you can join their official server at [discord.gg/discordgameslab](https://discord.gg/discordgameslab)*

 ### `/potato`